Andrés Nocioni: Argentina and Spain

-Nocioni's professional career began in the Argentine basketball league (LNB) in the 1995–96 season, and in 1998–99 he was already named Best Sixth Man.
+Nocioni's professional career began in the Argentine basketball league (LNB) in the 1995–96 season in Racing Club de Avellaneda, and in 1998–99 he was already named Best Sixth Man.
 In 2001, Nocioni went to Vitoria-Gasteiz, where he spent three seasons as a refuerzo (reinforcement player) with Spain's TAU Cerámica of the top-tier level ACB Spanish professional league.
 He was the league's 2004 Most Valuable Player, and his stellar play earned him an All-EuroLeague Second Team selection in 2003 and 2004.

 NBA career

 Chicago Bulls

 After winning the gold medal at the 2004 Olympics, Nocioni was signed as an undrafted rookie free-agent by the Chicago Bulls.
 Two of his countrymen, Manu Ginóbili and Carlos Delfino, were also in the NBA at the time.

 He played in 81 games during his rookie season and posted averages of 8.3 ppg, 4.8 rpg, 1.5 apg and 23.4 mpg.
 Nocioni's physical style of defense created controversy around the league, and he was suspended for one game after a hard foul to Detroit Pistons' Tayshaun Prince.
 Nocioni had previously committed a hard foul on the Miami Heat's Dwyane Wade and then was shoved past photographers and into the first row of spectators by Udonis Haslem.
 A spectator tossed a drink at Nocioni, which was similar to the incident that triggered Pacers–Pistons brawl at The Palace of Auburn Hills.
 The fan was ejected by security.
 For the incident, Nocioni received a flagrant-one foul (which is a foul involving excessive or unjustified contact) and a technical.
 Haslem received a technical and an ejection.

 While giving a teleconference interview with NBA.com, Nocioni spoke about the hard fouls and his suspension, "First, the one with Wade was completely my fault.
 It was a bad reaction on my part.
 If I had received any penalties because of it, it would be a fair sanction, but it was not given.
 However, the sanction set after the game against the Pistons is totally unfair.
 I see it as a totally real play taken out of context in the game — absolutely nothing happened.
 It was an accidental blow.
 Without purposely trying to, I hit him.
 I apologized on the court.
 I also asked Carlos Delfino to give my apologies to him, so I don't understand why there is a sanction for something totally normal in a game."
 In Nocioni's first NBA playoff game, he scored 25 points and grabbed 18 rebounds while playing all 48 minutes.
 Due to his outstanding play, the sold-out United Center crowd in Chicago chanted his name.
 This game solidified Nocioni's status as a Chicago favorite.